Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 So persecution should never be viewed as a defeat, but rather, as the gateway to even greater testimony and achievement in God.
 “We are more than conquerors through Him who loved us.”
 (Romans 8:37) The forces of Darkness may find plenty of holes in the armor of them that are known as God’s people.
 But God is a flexible and capable Supervisor and is more than able to bring glorious victory out of what may look like the most dire and hopeless of defeats.
 We may well see that glorious victory in this life, but even if we don’t, we can rest assured that whatever we have suffered or endured will not have been in vain.

 Likewise, persecution has happened to God’s people in the past.
 And this may be why interpreters have thought that this passage was already fulfilled.
-But the passage makes it clear that, although persecution is a recurring phenomenon (history repeats itself), yet no past persecution fulfills the prophetic message.
-The particular persecution that the passage is focusing on will not come “until the time of the end.”
+But the passage makes it clear that, although persecution is a recurring phenomenon (history repeats itself), yet no past persecution fulfills the prophetic message completely.
+The particular persecution that the passage is pointing to will not come “until the time of the end.”

 Here we have another example of the angel’s long-term perception.
 He can see that certain things – like persecution of God’s true followers and the endless parade of wars and peace treaties – will happen again and again before the End of the Age.
 And his words accurately get that point across.